Everything About Lamu Island - Kenya's Indian Ocean Paradise

 Lamu Island, situated in the Indian Ocean just off the coast of Kenya

-Best Time To Visit Lamu Island in Kenya
+Best time to visit Lamu Island in Kenya

 It's critical to know when to visit Kenya because this will affect lodging costs, flight costs, availability, and the weather tourists can anticipate while on a safari.